top of page

 Read more about the covenanted area in the pdf document linked below:

-Video: The top of the land and Pā site, panning across the views and down to the covenanted remnant native forest.
+Videos: Scenes within the coventanted area, a native tūī singing, and finally the top of the land and Pā site, panning across the views and down to the covenanted remnant native forest.

 bottom of page